Deep Times: A Journal of the Work That Reconnects

 We publish Deep Times twice a year, now in a web-based edition to make the articles more readable and accessible.
 You can print out individual stories from the web-based issue; see the print button at the top of each story.

-In August 2017, we published a special issue with a guest editorial team of people of color; this issue and other back issues are available under Previous Issues.
+In August 2017, we published a special issue with a guest editorial team of BIPOC people.
+In August 2020, we published another special issue with a guest editorial team of young people.
+These and other back issues are available under Previous Issues.

 Please note that when you visit a previous issue, the index in the right hand column reflects the most recent issue, not the one you are browsing.
 The contents of that issue will appear in the main column on the left.